Maran23/script-ide/addons/script-ide/README.md

 Features:
 - Scripts are now shown as Tabs inside a TabContainer (No Script List by default, but can be toggled on again)
+- Scripts can also be shown in a Popup that can be shown when clicking the three dots button on the top right of the TabContainer
 - The Outline is on the right side (can be changed to be on the left side again)
 - The Outline got an overhaul and shows more than just the methods of the script.
 It includes the following members with a unique icon:
 	- Classes (Red Square)